 Venus.
-Venus (at upper right) with the Moon (at lower right) as seen from Earth.
-The constellation of the Pleiades or Seven Sisters is at top centre.
-Venus, the second planet from the Sun, is known as the "evening star" or "morning star" because it is never visible more than 3 hours before sunrise or 3 hours after sunset.
-It appears 15 times brighter than the brightest star & is the third brightest heavenly body, being outshone only by the Sun & Moon.
+Venus (at right) with the Moon (at centre right) as seen from Earth.
+The constellation of Orion is at left.
+Venus, the second planet from the Sun, is called the "evening star" or "morning star" because it is never visible more than 3 hours before sunrise or 3 hours after sunset.
+It appears 15 times brighter than the brightest star and is the third brightest heavenly body, being outshone only by the Sun & Moon.
 Venus does not produce light but reflects sunlight like the Moon.
 Photographed in Finland.
-March 1996.
+Photographed in Finland on 24/25 March 1996.

 Model release not required.
 Property release not required.